-According to the BLS, employment of massage therapists is projected to grow 21% from 2019 to 2029, a rate much faster than the outlook for general employment.
+According to the BLS, employment of massage therapists is projected to grow 18.3% through 2032, a rate much faster than the outlook for general employment.
 This increase in demand is likely the result of healthcare providers finally understanding the health benefits of massage and including it in patient treatment plans.

 Williams says the profession is constantly evolving, especially as people begin to appreciate massage for its physiological benefits and not just as a “woo-woo” relaxation technique.